AdityaRoot/adityaroot.github.io/src/data/backup_about.md

 <br />

 Next, through January 2022, I worked at [Bloom Standard](https://www.bloomstandard.com/ "Bloom Standard").
 I joined the team originally as an 'Electrical Engineering' Intern, but spent the whole time working more as a software engineering intern - I didn't even touch a circuit board until the last week of the internship!
 With the team at Bloom, I was working to develop the company's first working prototype of a portable, hand-held, user-driven ultrasound device.
-That was my last week though - tinkering with resistors, circuit boards, and silicon wafers to successfully create our first working prototype that was deplyed in a hospital in Mexico.
+That was my last week though - tinkering with resistors, circuit boards, and silicon wafers to successfully create our first working prototype that was deployed in a hospital in Mexico.
 It was absolutely incredible seeing a device I made with my own two hands being used in a hospital on the other side of the world.

 <br />